-We are not an open intake facility.
-All intakes are scheduled by appointment and appointments are made based on open kennel availability.
-We are a no kill rescue and our space directly depends on adoptions.
+All intakes are scheduled by appointment based on open kennel availability.
+We are a no kill rescue and our space availability directly depends on adoptions.
 We do not euthanatize any of our shelter animals to make space for new animals needing to be surrendered.
 Because of this, the majority of the time we will not be able to assist you immediately.
 Please keep this in mind when choosing to attempt to surrender an animal to us.

-Surrender forms are required for all animals coming through our doors, be it a stray surrender or an owner surrender.
 Before filling out the surrender form, please understand that we have a limited number of kennels and cages in which to house cats and dogs.
-In order to provide those animals in our care with the best chance of being adopted, we are limited in the number of animals we can accept.
-If we cannot accept your pet, please review the resources and options we have listed below.
-We also offer resources such as behavioral training, low cost medical resources, and a food program if you are going through a difficult economic time and are unable to feed your pet.
+If we cannot accept your pet or found stray, please review the resources we have listed below.
+We also offer resources such as training advice, low cost medical resources, and a food program if you are going through a difficult time and are unable to feed your pet.

 Where to begin?

-BEFORE filling out the surrender form, please read over some of the options and help we offer:
+BEFORE filling out the surrender form, please read over some of the options:

 Foster your pet until adoption!

-If you have the capability, we encourage you to foster the pet until HSSET has space available or until the pet is adopted.
-By taking this route, the animal will stay in your home and not face the sometimes stressful life of living in a shelter.
-Your pet will also receive any basic vaccinations he/she needs, have its photo and information posted on on our website, and you and your pet will have access to all adoption events attended by potential adopters!
-By opening up your heart and home to this option, you are truly saving a life.
+We encourage you to foster the pet until HSSET has space available or until the pet is adopted.
+By taking this route, the animal will stay in your home and not face the stressful life of living in a shelter.
+Your pet will also receive vaccinations he/she needs, have its photo and information posted on on our website, and you and your pet will have access to all adoption events attended by potential adopters!

 So You Found a Stray Animal, What Next?